How Digital Detox Can Boost Productivity

 We must admit that we’ll are so addicted to technology that most of the time we can’t seem to put down our smartphones, even while watching movies or when we’re at dinner with friends.
 And, with almost everybody admitting to being ‘totally hooked‘on their Smartphone, we think our addiction is absolutely normal.

 But actually it is different from what we think, digital addiction isn’t normal and it’s, in reality, having a negative impact on our lives.
-Our constant use of technology not only makes us unhappy but it also severely impacts our productivity.
+Our constant use of technology not only makes us unhappy but it also severely impacts our productivity at workplace.

 1. LESS STRESS